All Episodes

 You know, then we get the Obama administration.

-We literally tie the hands of the brave men and women that are fighting the war that they started in Washington that they then politicize.
+We literally tie the hands of the brave men and women that are fighting the war that they started in Washington, that they then politicize.

-And uh then we have rules of engagement.
+And then we have rules of engagement.

-Then we go after, if they make the wrong split decision, split second decision.
+Then we go after if they make the wrong split decision, split second decision, oh, let's go after them and put them in jail.

-Clint Lawrence's case is one of them.
+Clinton Lawrence's case is one of them.

-They deserve a retrial, a re-examination, whether or not what they decided in the moment is understandable considering they're at war and we're not.
+Many others, Leavenworth, elsewhere, they deserve a retrial, a re-examination, whether or not what they decided in the moment is understandable considering they're at war and we're not.

-People that sit in air-conditioned offices making decisions about what it is our brave men and women do.
+People sit in air-conditioned offices making decisions about what it is our brave men and women do.

 I don't know what to say to the families, the kids of those that lost loved ones that day.

-But we we need to honor them in the sense that we don't let this happen again.
+I don't have those words, but we need to honor them in the sense that we don't let this happen again.

 I don't want war.

-War's a horrible thing.
+War is a horrible thing.

 My father fought World War II, four years in the Pacific.